kigster/sparkfun7SD/README.md

 The the top level abstract class ```Sparkfun7SD``` is responsible for the actual commands sent to the display, while the subclasses are responsible for implementing the appropriate underlying protocol.

+## Protocols supported

+The library implements:

+* Serial
+* I2C

+And will soon also implement

+* SPI

+Whoohoo! :)

 ## Examples

 Probably the simplest is the example in the ```Sparkfun7SD_Serial``` folder: